 Governments will play a crucial role in creating and enforcing policies that can steer desired actions.
-With government expenditure roughly 12 to 15 per cent of GDP in Malaysia, it can also be a leader in creating a more sustainable supply chain.
-In many cases however, there is only so much that governments can do.
-Whilst it can catalyse actions through instruments such as taxes, subsidies, research targeting and dissemination of information, much of the technological innovation as well as lifestyle choices required are beyond the control of the government.
+With government expenditure at roughly 12 to 15 per cent of the gross domestic product (GDP) in Malaysia, it can also be a leader in creating a more sustainable supply chain.
+In many cases, however, there is only so much that governments can do.
+While it can catalyse actions through instruments such as taxes, subsidies, research targeting and dissemination of information, much of the technological innovation as well as lifestyle choices required are beyond the control of the government.

-Businesses will be at the centre of innovating technologies and solutions and ar e beginning to address the triple bottom line - people, planet and profit.
-However, a recent white paper by Aviva, United Kingdom's largest insurance company, entitled a "Road map for Sustainable Capital Markets" acknowledged that there is a philanthropic insufficiency - where it is irrational to assume that investors will incorporate social and environmental costs as they do not affect financial figures that appear on the balance sheet.
+Businesses will be at the centre of innovating technologies and solutions and are beginning to address the triple bottom line - people, planet and profit.
+However, a recent white paper by Aviva, the United Kingdom's largest insurance company, entitled A Roadmap for Sustainable Capital Markets acknowledged that there is a philanthropic insufficiency - where it is irrational to assume that investors will incorporate social and environmental costs as they do not affect financial figures that appear on the balance sheet.

-Academia as well as civil society organisations will continue to play a major role in gene'rating public awareness and understanding of the nature of the challenges.
-Generating actions, however, will require linking knowledge with markets and policymaking - where not many researchers and NGOs excel at.
+Academia as well as civil society organisations will continue to play a major role in generating public awareness and understanding of the nature of the challenges.
+Generating actions, however, will require linking knowledge with markets and policymaking - where not many researchers and nongovernmental organisations excel at.

 The reality is that the interconnected nature of the challenges calls for collective action.

-Jhe Sustainable Development Solutions Network (SDSN), under the auspices of United Nations Secretary General, Ban Ki-moon and led by Professor Jeffrey Sachs of Columbia University seeks to do just that - to instigate a new era of intensive problem solving through a network of scientific, business, civil society and policy experts from all around the world.
+The Sustainable Development Solutions Network (SDSN), under the auspices of United Nations Secretary General, Ban Ki-moon, and led by Professor Jeffrey Sachs of Columbia University, seeks to do just that - to instigate a new era of intensive problem solving through a network of scientific, business, civil society and policy experts from all around the world.